umbraco/UmbracoDocs/13/umbraco-ums/developers/settings/setup-goals.md

 ---
 description: >-
   Goals are the most important part of the Umbraco uMS.
-Without goals personalization, A/B testing, and tracking analytics do not make any sense.
+Without goals personalization, a/b testing & tracking analytics does not make any sense.
+icon: square-exclamation
 ---

-# Set up Goals
+# Set up goals

 Personalization is never the goal; the goal is to increase your goals which can be achieved by personalization or A/B testing.